-High Level Aim Undertake the duty under the Education (Scotland) Act 2016 to promote and support, as appropriate, the potential for Gaelic medium and Gaelic learner education to Dundee City Council residents, including the opportunity that exists under this Act for parents to request the establishment of Gaelic Medium Education (GME).
-Proposed Outcome Dundee will meet its duties under the Education (Scotland) Act and will incrementally increase the awareness and visibility of Gaelic in schools.
+High Level Aim Undertake the duty under the Education (Scotland) Act 2016 to promote, as appropriate, the potential for Gaelic medium and Gaelic learner education to Dundee City Council residents, including the opportunity that exists under this Act for parents to request the establishment of Gaelic Medium Education (GME).
+Proposed Outcome Dundee should meet its duties under the Education (Scotland) Act and should incrementally increase the awareness and visibility of Gaelic in schools.
 Current Practice There is currently no provision for Gaelic in schools in Dundee, at nursery, primary or secondary level.
-The Council's website does include information about Gaelic Medium Primary Education, the benefits of bilingualism and the rights of parents to request an assessment of the need for GME, and this information has been translated into Gaelic.
+The Council's website does include information about Gaelic Medium Primary Education, the benefits of bilingualism and the rights of parents to request an assessment of the need for GMPE, and this information has been translated into Gaelic.
 There have been no specific requests to provide Gaelic medium education to date.
-There are no regular Bookbug sessions in Gaelic, but our partners Leisure and Culture Dundee did run an afternoon of songs, stories, rhymes, and games for toddlers, in a mix of Gaelic and English, at one of our community libraries.
-Actions Required Action - Include information on parents' night to request GME under the Education (Scotland) Act 2016 on its website within the first 6 months of delivery of this edition of the Plan.
-Target Date - 2021 Responsibility - Children and Families Service Action - Take steps to increase the awareness of and visibility of Gaelic in schools eg through music, poetry, awareness- raising sessions and special projects which provide an opportunity to introduce Gaelic to pupils.
-Target Date - Over the lifetime of the plan Responsibility - Children and Families Service Action - Provide at least one Bookbug session through co- operation with Leisure and Culture Dundee, increasing by one yearly.
-Target Date - From 2021 onwards Responsibility - Leisure and Culture Dundee Action - Facilitate online study for any secondary pupil who wishes to study Gaelic as a subject Target Date - From 2022/23 session Responsibility - Children and Families
+There There are no regular Bookbug sessions in Gaelic, but our partners Leisure and Culture Dundee did run an afternoon of songs, stories, rhymes, and games for toddlers, in a mix of Gaelic and English, at one of our community libraries.
+Actions Required Action - Provide more information about the benefits of Gaelic learning and respond to any requests to provide Gaelic education in line with the requirements of the Act.
+Target Date - Over the lifetime of the plan Responsibility - Children and Families Service Action - Take steps to increase the awareness of and visibility of Gaelic in schools eg through music, poetry, awarenessraising sessions and special projects which provide an opportunity to introduce Gaelic to pupils.
+Target Date - Over the lifetime of the plan Responsibility - Children and Families Service Action - Encourage Leisure and Culture Dundee to provide more Bookbug sessions Target Date - From 2021 onwards Responsibility - Leisure and Culture Dundee

 High Level Aim Look at providing, through a Tayside Collaborative model, access to Gaelic Medium Education where requests are made for families living in the Dundee City Council area.
-Proposed Outcome We will collaborate with neighbouring authorities to maximise access to Gaelic education and ensure effective and sustainable use of resources.
-Current Practice Angus, Perth & Kinross and Dundee Councils are currently involved in a range of collaborative work to improve educational outcomes, but this has not to date included Gaelic.
+Proposed Outcome There should be collaboration between neighbouring authorities to maximise access to Gaelic education and ensure effective and sustainable use of resources.
+Current Practice Angus, Perth and Kinross and Dundee Councils are currently involved in a range of collaborative work to improve educational outcomes, but this has not to date included Gaelic.
 Actions Required Action - Explore ideas and share good practice through the Tayside 1+2 Strategy Group.
-Target Date - From 2021 and ongoing Responsibility - Children and Families Service Action - Signpost parents who wish Gaelic medium education for their children to the provision by Angus Council until such time as there is sufficient demand to make provision in Dundee viable.
-Target Date - On request Responsibility - Children and Families Service High Level Aim Support the provision of Gaelic language classes in the community.
-Proposed Outcome There will be opportunities for people to learn Gaelic in Dundee.
+Target Date - Over the lifetime of the plan Responsibility - Children and Families Service Action - Signpost parents who wish Gaelic medium education for their children to the provision by Angus Council until such time as there is sufficient demand to make provision in Dundee viable.
+Target Date - Over the lifetime of the plan Responsibility - Children and Families Service High Level Aim Support the provision of Gaelic language classes in the community.
+Proposed Outcome There should be opportunities for people to learn Gaelic in Dundee.
 Current Practice Until very recently, there were no Gaelic adult education classes in Dundee, and some learners in the city travel to Fife to attend classes.
-Recently a pilot learners' group has been meeting at Menzieshill Community Centre and provides the basis for future development, while the University of Dundee is again to include Gaelic in its Languages For All programme.
+Recently a pilot learners' group has been meeting at Menzieshill Community Centre and provides the basis for future development while the University of Dundee is again to include Gaelic in its Languages For All programme.
 Dundee Gaelic Choir has in the past run beginners'-level courses using Ùlpan, funded by Bòrd na Gàidhlig, as they needed to have a certain proportion of Gaelic-speakers in the choir for the Mòd.
-The University of Dundee offers an online distance learning course, recommended for students who already have some basic knowledge of Gaelic.
+Tayside Language Centre have considered running Gaelic courses as they aware of significant demand, but they do not have any tutors capable of delivering them.